patternhelloworld/docker-blue-green-runner/Deploy-React-Project-with-DBGR.md

     USE_MY_OWN_NGINX_ORIGIN=false
   ```
 ### Locate your commercial SSLs in the folder ``docker-blue-green-runner/.docker/ssl``.
 See the comments in the ``.env`` above.
+- For me, I have used GoDaddy, https://dearsikandarkhan.medium.com/ssl-godaddy-csr-create-on-mac-osx-4401c47fd94c .
 ## Your App-Side work

 ### Dockerfile